lucastssb/urlshortener/README.md

     "urlShorten": "/XVlBzg"
 }
 ```
-### To run the web page just go to the folder "urlshotener/Web" and open the "index.html" file on your web browser.
+### To run the web page just go into the folder "urlshotener/Web" and open the "index.html" file on your web browser.

 <br>